Juan Bautista Quirós Segura

-Juan Bautista Quirós Segura (January 18, 1853 – November 7, 1934) was president of Costa Rica for two weeks, from August 12 to September 2, 1919, following the resignation of Federico Tinoco.
+Juan Bautista Quirós Segura (18 January 1853 – 7 November 1934) was a Costa Rican military officer, businessman and politician who served as the 22nd President of Costa Rica from August to September 1919, following the resignation of Federico Tinoco Granados.
 His government was not recognized by the United States and he was forced to resign.

 Family and early life

-Juan Bautista Quirós Segura was born in San Juan de Tibás, Costa Rica on January 18, 1853 to his parents General Pablo Quirós Jiménez and Mercedes Segura Masís.
-He first married Teresa Aguilar Guzmán (who died in 1899), granddaughter of then head of state Manuel Aguilar Chacón, and on November 4, 1900 he married Clementina Quirós Fonseca (1880–1953), daughter of José Quirós Montero and Florinda Fonseca Guzmán.
+Juan Bautista Quirós Segura was born in San Juan de Tibás, Costa Rica on January 18, 1853, to his parents General Pablo Quirós Jiménez and Mercedes Segura Masís.
+He first married Teresa Aguilar Guzmán (who died in 1899), granddaughter of then head of state Manuel Aguilar Chacón, and on November 4, 1900, he married Clementina Quirós Fonseca (1880–1953), daughter of José Quirós Montero and Florinda Fonseca Guzmán.

 Military and private activities

 He pursued a military career and achieved the rank of General in the Costa Rican army.
 He was also a farmer and entrepreneur, and eventually earned a large capital.